ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 Enter TPU or Thermoplastic Polyurethane.
 This material is flexible and can also be 3D printed.
+This makes the material suitable for use in designs that need to be able to conform to the contours of a human face.

 <div style="text-align: center; margin: 0px auto;">
     <video width="270" height="480" autoplay muted loop>